frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

   --com2=119.225

-With such a section, the ``--com1`` and ``--com2`` options will only be passed to :program:`fgfs` if the selected airport in FGo! is EHAM.
+With such a section, the ``--com1`` and ``--com2`` options will only be passed to :program:`fgfs` if the selected airport in FFGo is EHAM.
 The important thing to note is that conditional sections must come *after* the default, unconditional section.
 This is because a given conditional section ends at the beginning of the next one (or at the end of the file, whichever comes first).